lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | ML-DSA-87 |      2592     |    32     |  4627   |
 {: #tab-mldsa-sizes title="ML-DSA Key and Signature Sizes in bytes"}

 These values represent offset indices to use when separating a combined composite BIT STRING value back into an ML-DSA and a traditional component.
-The parsing logic should be to treat the first X bytes as per the table above as the ML-DSA component and the rest is the traditional component.
+The parsing logic should be to treat the first X bytes as per the table above as the ML-DSA component and the rest as the traditional component.
 The traditional component may be variable length but this is ok since it appears second in the concatenation.

 # Composite Key Structures {#sec-composite-structs}